MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/process-related-events.md

 All associated WebView2 controls will be closed and your application must handle recovery from this failure.
 The WebView2 controls need to be recreated.

 A single `BrowserProcessExited` event will be raised from the `CoreWebview2Environment` too.
-See [Main browser process crashes](#main-browser-process-crashes) below for more details.
+See [Handle main browser process crashes](#handle-main-browser-process-crashes) below.

 <!-- ---------- -->